awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

         ec2.requestSpotInstances(requestRequest);

-Lastly, you can specify a :emphasis:`placement group` if you are using High Performance Computing (HPC) Spot instances, such as cluster compute instances or cluster GPU instances.
+Lastly, you can specify a :emphasis:`placement group` if you are using High Performance Computing (HPC) Spot Instances, such as cluster compute instances or cluster GPU instances.
 Placement groups provide you with lower latency and high-bandwidth connectivity between the instances.
 An example of how to set a placement group follows.